kennyhei/rhf-wizard/README.md

 ### What if I don't want to use RHF in step component?

-Then you can omit `initialValues` and `validationSchema` / `validate` attributes from the step object and not just use RHF's `register` method and `ErrorMessage` in your step component.
+Then you can omit `initialValues` and `validationSchema` / `validate` attributes from the step object and not just use RHF's `useFormContext` hook in your step component.
 You can basically write anything in your component as long as it has a button of type `submit` for proceeding to the next step or alternatively you can use shared navigation component which will be explained next.

 ## Navigation